Category Archives: 2019 Films

 The film does not reinvent the wheel, conventionally steering the course.
 The superstitious elements become hokey and unbelievable, but the film has enough momentum to offer a solid product, especially pleasing to genre fans.

-She struggles to figure out how to delete the app while putting together the pieces of the puzzle to figure out how to break a curse and ruin a threatening demonic spirit.
+She struggles to figure out how to delete the app while piecing together the puzzle to break a curse and thwart a threatening demonic spirit.
 Her sister is also threatened.

 Thinking the app is a joke, unlucky Courtney (Anne Winters) is startled to see that she has only three hours to live.
 After refusing to drive home with her drunken boyfriend, Ethan, she is murdered at home by an evil spirit, while Ethan crashes his car, a tree spearing through the seat that Courtney would have been sitting in.